>>> Trigger warning: Parts of this post may be triggering for anyone currently struggling with particular eating disorders.<<<

 - I needed to strike the balance between losing weight at a steady pace and taking it easy on myself.

 2011 - I began turning my health around

 Here are the steps I took over during that year:

-- I logged my food in MyFitnessPal (less so for the calorie deficit aspect, it was more about tracking my sodium and sugar intake.)
+- I logged my food in MyFitnessPal (originally so I could track my sodium and sugar intake.)

-- I checked in on the scale once a week, measured myself once a month and monitored my overall health improvements using a blood pressure monitor and blood glucose monitor.
+- I checked in on the scale once a week and measured myself once a month and monitored my overall health improvements using a blood pressure monitor and blood glucose monitor.
 Intellectually, I told myself that my weight was just a number, but psychologically I was still that embarrassed teenager worrying about her weight.

 - I used a cheap pedometer to track my walks

 - I started exercising in my bedroom using the Wii fit, and a Zumba game.
 These days with iPhones, it would have been so easy to stream an online gym or YouTube video through my bedroom tv.